 What is the worst-case scenario for purchasing Series I Bonds now?

-The worst-case scenario is you earn 9.62% interest for the six months after you buy your I bond, followed by 0% after that.
+In the worst-case scenario, you earn 9.62% interest for the six months after you buy your I bond, followed by 0%.
 Your $100 would turn into $104.81 six months later and still be worth $104.81 at the end of month 12.

 If the rate 12 months from now is not to your liking, you could cash out your I bond in 12 months, lose the 3 months prior interest (which would be 0%), and still have $104.81.

 That’s a 4.81% rate over the next 12 months!